uvarvu/library/Readme.md

 2. Errors are returned if books cannot be found by ISBN or author.
 3. Errors are returned if books are borrowed/returned that don't belong to the library
 4. Errors are returned if someone tries to borrow a book and there are no copies left
+5. If someone returns a book that isn't from the library but matches one that's offered then it will be accepted!

 ## Additional Features
 1. I decided to implement the Library cache using an enum as more traditional methods such as singleton objects can be defeated using Spring's dependency injection tools.
-2. The Bruno collection contains test and assertions to ensure the output of the rest API is correct.
+2. The Bruno collection contains tests and assertions to ensure the output of the rest API is correct.
 3. I implemented a validation exception handler to handle any cases where book attributes are incorrect.
 4. I used Spring AOP to add a logging aspect to the rest controller.
+5. Bucket4j is used for rate limiting.